shivannis/xandr-docs-public/xandr-docs/articles/monetize/data-cost-calculation-mechanics.md

     :::image type="content" source="media/advanced-or-b.png" alt-text="Screenshot of a bid when the ad is relevant to any of the targeted segments.":::

-- If the ad request is relevant to more than one segment (overlaps), Xandr will use the lowest priced segment to bid on the auction.
+- If the ad request is relevant to more than one segment (overlaps), Microsoft Advertising will use the lowest priced segment to bid on the auction.

     :::image type="content" source="media/advanced-or-c.png" alt-text="Screenshot of a bid when the ad is relevant to more than one targeted segment.":::